bullhorn/rest-api-docs/source/includes/entityref/paybill/_billablecharge.md

             <td>generalLedgerSegment4</td>
             <td>To-one association</td>
             <td>
                 <p>General Ledger Segments are part of the Chart of Accounts structure.
-By default generalLedgerSegment4 is configured as Class, which allows users to specify the type of the ledger.</p>
+By default generalLedgerSegment4 is configured as Country, which allows users to specify the type of the ledger.</p>
                 <p>Default fields:</p>
                 <ul>
                     <li>id</li>